tyler-dardis/kenai-river-salmon-counts/README.md

 ## Next steps:
 - Write scripts to pull data from external sources
-  - Fish counts - DONE
+  - Fish counts - Working scripts in notebook; need to finalize in .py file
-  - Water metrics - DONE
+  - Water metrics - Working scripts in notebook; need to finalize in .py file
   - Weather data (need to identify which NWS sites should be included)

 ## Repository Structure